 As the damage from pollution has become more apparent, more countries are looking to green alternatives to prevent further damage to the Earth.
 Solar and wind energy, eco-friendly building materials, and non-toxic products are increasingly being used to preserve the planet.
 While these green initiatives are taking place around the world, some countries have a long way to go.

-Bangladesh is the most polluted country in the world, with an average PM2.5 concentration of 83.30, down from 97.10 in 2018.
+Bangladesh is the most polluted country in the world, with an average PM2.5 concentration of 77.10, which is nonetheless a decrease from 83.30 in 2019 and 97.10 in 2018.
 The country's primary environmental pollutants are air and water pollution, groundwater contamination, noise pollution, and solid wastes.
 Dhaka City is one of the most polluted cities in the world.
 In terms of air pollution, Bangladesh's largest source is its brickmaking industry, which employs one million people and creates 23 billion bricks every year.
 The kilns used in brickmaking burn wood or coal and create mass amounts of smoke and dust.
 Due to increased demand for bricks, the brickmaking industry is only expected to grow more, leading to more air pollution.

 The second-most polluted country in the world is Pakistan, which has an average PM2.5 concentration of 59.00.
 AQI levels in Punjab were consistently between the "near unhealthy" or "very unhealthy" ratings for most of 2019 and even reached as high as 484.
 Pakistan is experiencing rising pollution from the growing number of vehicles on the roads, large-scale losses of trees, smoke from bricks kiln and steel mills, and the burning of garbage.
 The Pakistan minister for climate change blamed India for Pakistan's smog; however, Pakistani citizens blame their government for simply not doing enough to monitor or combat the crisis.